|With Kristin Bell on location at the Edison, Los Angeles, during the filming of Veronica Mars.||

 ||ByronKho.com is the online home of web entrepreneur Byron Kho.
 Byron received his undergraduate degree in biology from the University of Pennsylvania, with a minor in chemistry and history.
 To that end, took intensive survey classes in general biology, immunology, neurobiology, chemistry, biomedical philosophy and ethics, physics, epigenetics, evolutionary psychology and more.
 As a staff writer for the Daily Pennsylvanian and online blogs and e-zines, he covered science and technology developments.
 He is an avid reader and film connoisseur, with personal interests in public health and current events.

 Building on an active career in musical theater while in college, Byron continues to music direct and arrange for theater productions for college and high school students.
-He just finished a performance run at the 2011 Philadelphia Fringe Festival with the debut of the original bluegrass musical Wars & Whores, an adaptation of Shakespeare's Henry IV Part I. At the moment, he is helping arrange and record the demo for the musical, a work conceived, composed and written by fellow Penn alumnae Jeffrey Barg, Sally Ollove and Benjamin Kamine.
+He works on and off with area musicians and theatre companies.
+Ongoing projects include arranging and accompanying all live performances of the 2011 Philadelphia Fringe Festival original folk musical Wars & Whores: A Henry IV Musical, based on Shakespeare's Henry IV Part I, followed by a 2014 cabaret at World Cafe Live downstairs featuring that same music, plus songs from many other Shakespeare-inspired musicals and songs.
 He holds a Performer Associateship Diploma (ARCT) from the Royal Conservatory of Music in Toronto, whose requisites include competence in Harmony, Music History, Counterpoint, Analysis and professional level performance of Baroque, Classical, Romantic and 20th century works.
 He has completed masterclasses with James Lent of Yale and Robert Rogers of UBC, and his teachers include Robert Roberson of Messiah College; John Harrison of Elizabethtown College; and Sasha Starcevich, Donna Fishwick and Edward Parker of Vancouver, BC.
 Performance career includes solo and group performances for the ALCAN Dragon Boat Festival at the Plaza of Nations; Steinway Hall, New York; Jonathan Edwards College, Yale University; ABC27 Celebration of Children; the University of British Columbia; Caldicott School, Cliveden Royal Estates and Eton College, England; Canadian War Museum, Belgium; Brahms Museum, Mondsee, Austria; Esplanade Theater in Singapore; plus hundreds of other venues in cities across the world.
-He continues to be active in performance in the Philadelphia area.
+Additionally, he can be found singing and accompanying the Orpheus Club, the oldest men's choral singing group in the United States.
+They perform twice a year at the Kimmel Center, home to the Philadelphia Orchestra; they collaborate with such local area groups as Minas, Drew Nugent and the Midnight Society and Miko and the Musket.

 |September 12, 2011